PocketCoffea/PocketCoffea/docs/configuration.md

 The PocketCoffea output file contains the list of skimmed files with the number of skimmed events in each file.
 Moreover
     the root files contain a new branch called `skimRescaleGenWeight` which store for each event the scaling factor needed to recover the sum of genWeight of the original factor, and correct for the skimming efficiency.
-To be effective this weight needs to be included in the configurations using skimmed files with the
-    `skim_rescale_genweight` string (defined in common weights).
-The factor is computed as `sum of genweights of skimmed files / original sum of genweights`.
+The factor is computed as `(original sum of genweight / sum of genweights of skimmed files)` for each file.
+This factor needs to be multiplied to the sum of genweights accumulated in each chunk by the processor that runs on top of skimmed datasets.
+Therefore the dataset definition file for skimmed datasets must contain the `isSkim:True` metadata, which is used by the processor to apply the rescaling.

 :::{alert}
  **N.B.**: The skim is performed before the object calibration and preselection step.
 The analyzer must be careful to